-ODC’s teen contemporary dance company is directed by ODC School Director, Kimi Okada, and Associate Choreographer Doug Gillespie.
+ODC’s teen contemporary dance company is directed by ODC School Director, Kimi Okada, and Associate Director Doug Gillespie.
 The Dance Jam was founded in 1996 to offer technical/creative training and performance opportunities to talented and committed young dancers.
-There are currently 8 members in the company, selected by audition.
+There are currently 6 members in the company, selected by audition.

 The Jam has a rigorous training program, taking seven classes per week, cross training in contemporary, ballet, composition/choreography class, Pilates, and special classes in world dance and street forms.
 Many Jam members go on to have careers in the professional dance world.